kytulendu/rra-krr/rrowl.md

 ![Spooky Floof](./resources/Rrowl_Concept_1_wip_19_2000.png)

 The last one is true form, which is what he was turned into in The Hidden Temple Incident.
 In this form, he appear as some kind of terrifying (for some) big cat monster thingy that looks like the unholy combination of flesh, fur and bones.
-The head was looks like a saber-tooth cat skull, red glowing eyes in empty eyes socket, a pair of sika deer like anthers and a pair of chin bone horns (the head is kinda looks like Charr's skull), long black fluffy mane and long barbed tongue.
+The head was looks like a saber-tooth cat skull, red glowing eyes, a pair of sika deer like anthers and a pair of chin bone horns (the head is kinda looks like Charr's skull), long black fluffy mane and long barbed tongue.
 The body was covered with black "fur", with dark, menacing aura, emit from the body that appear to move in it's own depending on his mind.
-The back have enlonged spinous process.
+The back have spine spike.
 The tail is lion-like.
-With usual size standing in hunched pose about 275 cm to varies depending on circumstance.
+With usual size standing in hunched pose about 325 cm to varies depending on circumstance.
 He can stood on 2 legs or on all four in this form.

-This form give him access to all power he have in feral form without any restriction, with addition, for example, an ability to summon a blizzard any where (I do mean any where, even in desert, in building or even in space!), the power to possess and take total control of any space ship then move entire ship to other dimension/other universe, or a power to influence people through their dreams or hallucinations, or a power to corrupt those who have weak mind and slowly mutate them in to... something vile... that would twisted their mind and their fresh and made them a loyal servant that worship him as their deity, who willing to do any of his bidding...
+This form give him access to all power he have in feral form without any restriction, with many additions, for example, an ability to summon a blizzard any where (I do mean any where, even in desert, in building or even in space!), the power to possess and take total control of any space ship then move entire ship to other dimension/other universe, or a power to influence people through their dreams or hallucinations, or a power to corrupt those who have weak mind and slowly mutate them, twisted their mind and their fresh in to... something vile...  and made them a loyal servant that worship him as their deity, who willing to do any of his bidding...

 But this form didn't come with only the good side, it comes with the down side as well.
-As this form is beyond mortal being to comprehend (in his universe at least and probably other too, but likely it did some kind of mind trick to the one seeing him in this form).
+As this form is beyond mortal being to comprehend (likely it did some kind of mind trick to the one seeing him in this form).
 If any intelligent being see him in this form, varies between individuals, some might received a terrible experience like they have seen some unspeakable horror, some might gone mad and might starting to worship him or some just get uncomfortable feeling of dread.
-Along with the unsustainable hunger for living being fresh and blood (and of cause, soul, but he didn't know he have appetite for that yet ;)) that he always feel since he turned in to this eldritch being will get much worse in this form, even if he slaughter and consume entire herd of large herbivore prey native to Sherres, only to be discovered that the hunger didn't diminish... but he might get used to it, eventually...
+Along with the insatiable hunger for living being fresh and blood (and of cause, soul, but he didn't know he have appetite for that yet ;)) that he always feel since he turned in to this eldritch being will get much worse in this form, even if he slaughter and consume entire herd of large herbivore prey native to Sherres, only to be discovered that the hunger didn't diminish... but he might get used to it, eventually...

 He have no ideas if there are more things he can do in this form or how to use most of the power he have to it's full potential, but that will improve as time passed...